Genivia/ugrep/README.md

 - Output matches in CSV, JSON, XML, and user-specified formats
 - Sort matching files by name, size, and time used/changed/created
 - Portable, compiles and runs on Linux, Unix, Mac OS X, Windows, etc.
-- Includes binaries for Windows
+- Includes binaries for Windows in the [releases](https://github.com/Genivia/ugrep/releases)

 Table of contents
 -----------------